 Chocolate-Berry Ice Cream Cake

 Berries are a dream team in this triple-decker dessert.
-Cool and sweet raspberry sorbet is the perfect topper to blackberry-studded ice cream; rich chocolate cake sets it all off.
+A layer of cool and sweet raspberry sorbet is the perfect topper to blackberry-studded ice cream, while rich chocolate cake is the ideal base for this dessert.

 - Nonstick cooking spray

 - 1/2 cup all-purpose flour (spooned and leveled)

 - 1 large egg yolk

 - 1/4 cup buttermilk

 - 1 cup fresh or thawed frozen blackberries (5 ounces)

 Preheat oven to 350 degrees.
 Lightly coat an 8-inch springform cake pan with cooking spray.
 In a large bowl, whisk together cocoa powder, flour, sugar, baking soda, baking powder, and salt.
 Whisk in egg yolk, buttermilk, 1/4 cup warm water, oil, and vanilla.
 Pour batter into pan and bake until cake pulls away from sides and a toothpick inserted in center comes out clean, about 15 minutes.
 Let cool completely in pan on a wire rack, 1 1/2 hours.
 Cut one or two pieces parchment paper 1 inch taller than pan side and place between cake and inside of pan, overlapping if necessary (parchment should fit snugly around entire circumference of cake).